jaredsbt/cse15l-lab-reports/labReport3.md

         only 5.45% to the total number of scientific publications in these ten years (RICYT 2002).
 ```
-* This command exits the file once user has reached the end of the file.
-This is useful to be quick and efficient if one does not feel like manually exiting the file once finished.

 * command: `less -X journal.pbio.0020001.txt`
 * output:
+* This command saves the files contents even after exitting.
+This is useful if one does not want to rerun the less command to look through the files content's again when they are in the terminal.

 ```